Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

 Julius Randle Insights vs. the Heat

-- Randle is responsible for attempting 19.5% of his team's field goal attempts this season with 18.6 per game.

-- Randle is averaging 8.3 three-point field goal attempts per game this season, which is 21.7% of his team's tries from beyond the arc.
+- He's knocked down 2.8 threes per game, or 21.0% of his team's makes from beyond the arc this season.

-- Randle's Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Randle's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.

+- Defensively, the Heat are second in the league, allowing 109.8 points per game.

+- The Heat are the sixth-ranked squad in the NBA, giving up 41.9 rebounds per contest.

 Julius Randle vs. the Heat